qua-platform/py-qua-tools/qualang_tools/addons/README.md

   - e - Exponent
   - r - Erg
   - s - Sine
+  - S - Sine * exp
   - f(x) - User defined - For example: "x**2 * a[0] + a[1], [1,1]" will fit to a parabola with initial gauss for a: [1,1]
   - The output is recorded in the "fit" variable in the main workspace.
   - For example, fit["x_shift"] after a gaussian fit will give the peak location
   - Each type of fit will have different fields.
 Special points are marked with red dots.
   - Alt+f to remove fit
+- l - convert 2d plot to 1d plot lines
+- p - convert lines to pcolor
+- r - rectange - define a rectange to interact with the figure - to delete/copy only inside the rectangle
+- t - transpose - transpose data in 1d\2d plot
+- v - voronoi - define centers of voronoi and count population in each cell